freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-share-feedback/679d2dc229e6ceeadff4ed48.md

 Em vez de dizer `If we update the software, it might delay other projects.`, James encurta para `If we do`.
 A palavra `do` é frequentemente usada para evitar repetir o verbo ou uma frase completa usada na sentença anterior.
 Por exemplo:

-`She wants to join the meeting` e, se ela o fizer, precisará do link. - Em vez de dizer `if she joins the meeting`, você pode usar `does` para substituí-lo e assim evitar a repetição.
+`She wants to join the meeting, and if she does, she'll need the link.` e, se ela o fizer, precisará do link. - Em vez de dizer `if she joins the meeting`, você pode usar `does` para substituí-lo e assim evitar a repetição.

 `To delay` significa fazer algo acontecer mais tarde do que o planejado.
 Por exemplo: